microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 }
 ```

 Next, we will write the `evaluate` method that will take in the audio data, convert it to `ORTValue`, and perform inference with the model.
-Then, take the output of the model and extract probabilites.
+Then, take the output of the model and extract probabilities.

 ```swift